pegasystems/pega-helm-charts/terratest/run-tests-from-cmdline.md

 ## Running Tests

-Assuming that your in the {path to repo}/terratest/src/test, you can run the following commands.
+Assuming that you're in the {path to repo}/terratest/src/test, you can run the following commands.

 Note that you can drop the ```-v``` if you do not care about the output.